 \subsection{Summary: Towards Directional ISAC}

-This chapter explored Spatial Diversity, the final degree of freedom determining angular resolution and energy distribution.
-Unlike Temporal and Frequency diversities which govern ranging, Spatial Diversity dictates the system's ability to discriminate spatial geometry and, crucially, to actively steer electromagnetic resources.
+This chapter explored Spatial Diversity, the dimension governing angular resolution and energy steering.
 We mapped the evolution of this domain through two distinct paradigms:

-\begin{itemize} \item \textbf{Passive Rx-MIMO (Receiver-Side Analysis):} Focusing purely on signal extraction, this paradigm employs advanced signal processing algorithms to resolve incoming angles from multipath reflections.
-While effective for tracking, it remains fundamentally constrained by \textit{passive blindness}—it relies entirely on fortuitous illumination and is inherently vulnerable to energy nulls where targets become invisible.
+\begin{itemize} \item \textbf{Passive Rx-MIMO (Receiver-Side Analysis):} Focuses on extracting spatial geometry via advanced signal processing.
+While effective for tracking, it is constrained by \textit{passive blindness}---relying entirely on fortuitous illumination and remaining vulnerable to energy nulls.

-\item \textbf{Active Tx-MIMO (Programmable Directionality):} Reversing the agency, this paradigm transforms the AP from a passive radiator into an active probe.
-By manipulating the feedback loop to steer beams, it turns interference management and power concentration into controllable sensing resources, ensuring that targets are actively highlighted rather than neglected. \end{itemize}
+\item \textbf{Active Tx-MIMO (Programmable Directionality):} Transforms the AP from a passive radiator into an active probe.
+By manipulating feedback to steer beams, it converts interference management into a controllable resource, ensuring targets are actively highlighted rather than neglected. \end{itemize}

 Table \ref{tab:spatial_diversity_summary} summarizes these paradigms.
-As demonstrated by the Case Study, achieving true \textbf{Directional ISAC} requires transcending passive observation to embrace active control.
-By forging feedback to steer energy, we eliminate the blind spots of passive systems, realizing a high-fidelity sensing paradigm that coexists symbiotically with high-speed data transmission.
+As demonstrated by the Case Study, achieving true \textbf{Directional ISAC} requires transcending passive observation to embrace active control, realizing a high-fidelity sensing paradigm that coexists symbiotically with high-speed data transmission.